mdiin/pdf-stamper/DEVELOPMENT_LOG.md

+# --- January 8 2018, 13:45 (BRANCH: split-wrapping-and-stamping) ---

+Fixed the printing of images and (non-parsed) text holes.

+## Next time I open this code base:

+Fix stamping of parsed-text holes; continue running manual tests from bullets.clj and on.

 # --- January 7 2018, 21:57 (BRANCH: split-wrapping-and-stamping) ---

 NOTE: Page-maker namespace should really not care about which side a hole is on.